NWChemEx/.github/docs/source/community/pull_requests.rst

 #.
 API breaking changes

-   - Any change to a public-facing API which breaks previously working code.
+   - Any change to a public-facing API which breaks previously working code

 #.
 New features